 Every transaction that is created will have two entries to the accounts.

 If an adjustment is needed to the accounts, then a journal will need to be produced.
 There are lots of reasons why changes are required, which includes bad debts, prepayments, accruals, items posted to the wrong code and overpayments.
 Below are some examples of the transactions needed.

-The debit and credit amounts must be equal as you are moving an amount from one account code to another.
+The debit and credit amounts must be equal as you are moving a value from one account code to another.